World Press Freedom Index 2026: India's Ranking Released

 Reporters Without Borders (RSF) has released the 2026 World Press Freedom Index, with Norway retaining the top spot.

-- Published annually by Reporters Without Borders (RSF).
+- The 2026 World Press Freedom Index was released by Reporters Without Borders (RSF).

 How This Topic is Tested in Competitive Exams